zaxor0/zwerchhau/README.md

 - 1 additional weapon specialization, they gain the above 3 abilities for this weapon.
 - 1 combat weapon feat.
 This is like a skill but it pertains to just 1 weapon type.
 Players should be creative here and work with their DM.
 Examples include:
   - Swift attack, gain +1 attacks with weapon against a specific target (recommended limit of +2)
-  - Heavy attack, deal +1 endurance damage
+  - Heavy attack, deal +1 constitution damage
   - Lethal attack, deal +1 body damage on 6's
   - Cleaving attack, upon successful downing of opponent gain 1 attack on any adjacent enemy,